The Addams Family (1991 film): Plot

 Tully learns that as the elder brother, Fester is the executor of the Addams estate and therefore technically owns the entire property.
 With help from the Addamses' neighbor Judge George Womack, whom Gomez has repeatedly infuriated by hitting golf balls into his house, Tully procures a restraining order against the family, banning them from the estate.
 Gomez attempts to fight the order in court, but Judge Womack rules against him out of spite.

 While Abigail, Gordon, and Tully try repeatedly and unsuccessfully to get past the booby trap blocking access to the vault, the Addamses are forced to move into a motel and find jobs.
 Morticia tries to be a preschool teacher, Wednesday and Pugsley sell toxic lemonade, and Thing—the family's animated disembodied hand—becomes a courier.
 Despondent, Gomez sinks into depression and lethargy.

 Morticia returns to the Addams home to confront Gordon and is captured by Abigail and Tully, who torture her in an attempt to learn how to access the vault.
 Thing observes this and informs Gomez, using Morse code.
 Gomez rushes to Morticia's rescue, and Abigail threatens Morticia's life if Gomez does not surrender the family fortune.

-Fed up with his mother's behavior and constant berating, Gordon turns against her.
+Fed up with Abigail's behavior and constant berating, Gordon turns against her.
 Using a magical book which projects its contents into reality, he unleashes a hurricane into the house.
 It strikes his own head with lightning and launches Tully and Abigail out of a window and into open graves dug for them by Wednesday and Pugsley.

 Seven months later at Halloween, it emerges that Gordon actually was Fester and really had gone missing in the Bermuda Triangle, where he was found and adopted by Abigail.
 However, Fester had suffered from amnesia the whole time and only recovered his memories after being struck by the lightning.
 Meanwhile, Margaret is now in a relationship with Cousin Itt, an Addams family relative.
 With the family whole again as they play "Wake the Dead", Morticia informs Gomez that she is pregnant.

 Production

 Pre-production

 Scott Rudin, a development executive at 20th Century Fox, pitched to the studio an adaptation of Charles Addams' The Addams Family cartoons, and the studio enthusiastically agreed that the cartoons would make a good film, and set out to purchase the rights.
 Fox did not make the film, as Orion Pictures, who owned the film rights to The Addams Family, would not sell the property, as they were planning on producing a rebooted TV series.
-Further crucial property rights were owned by Charles Addams' widow.
+Further crucial property rights were owned by Charles Addams' widow Marilyn Matthews Miller.

 Another difficulty in getting the film produced was the relative obscurity of the 1964 television series, as compared to the better-known series The Munsters, due to syndication.
-The production moved forward when Addams' widow sold the remaining rights to Orion, who put the film in production with Rudin producing.
+The production moved forward when Miller sold the remaining rights to Orion, who put the film in production with Rudin producing.
 Tim Burton and Terry Gilliam were approached to direct the film but both declined.